2nd July 2011

 Hello, friends many of my students asked how a drug reach in the market.
 Today I would like to share with you how a drug from scratch goes to the market through various stages.
 It is a very interesting phenomenon.
 I hope that you like this post.

-The diagram above shows the typical length of time that it takes for a new drug to go through the various stages of its life cycle.
+Various Stages of Drug Lifecycle The diagram above shows the typical length of time that it takes for a new drug to go through the various stages of its life cycle.

 It is possible in the diagram to distinguish between components of the production process that can be considered 'international' (namely can be located anywhere in the world for supply to any given country) and those that are 'national' (that is need to be located in the country in question).
 As the diagram moves from left to right and becomes lighter, so the activities become increasingly 'national' in scope.